 Covid-19 has also made this census more important than ever.
 “Much like the 1921 Census after World War I and Spanish flu in the early 20th century, Census 2021 will be crucial in giving a snapshot of life in the 21st century,” says Iain.
 “The census will highlight areas of deprivation.
 It will show the ethnic make-up of the country.
 It will provide information on our living arrangements, health, education and the jobs we do.
 The data from it will help inform government policy at a local and national level for years to come.”

 It is vital that the census sheds light on long-term trends, while also reflecting today’s society.
 Nobody would find it sensible if data from the census still captured the occupation of lamp-lighting and didn’t now include social media analysts.
 Equally, the ONS no longer collects information about whether houses have running water and outside toilets.
 It now collects more information to help provide the diversity information necessary for private and public sectors to serve the wide range of needs of different communities.

-As well as questions about your sex, age, work, health, education, household size and ethnicity, there are new voluntary questions on sexual orientation and gender identity for those aged 16 and over.
+There will be the usual questions about your sex, age, work, health, education, household size and ethnicity.
+However there are also new voluntary questions on sexual orientation and gender identity for those aged 16 and over.
 Gathering this information will ultimately help local communities.
 It will allow charities, local and central government to understand the services people from different groups need, and monitor equality.
-There is also a new question on armed forces veterans to help understand numbers, locations and age ranges of our armed forces community for central and local government, as well as charities that work with veterans and their families, so they are able to target resources and expertise where they are most needed to meet their commitments under the Armed Forces Covenant.
+There is also a new question on armed forces veterans to help understand numbers, locations and age ranges of our armed forces community.
+This will be used by central and local government, as well as charities that work with veterans and their families.
+As a result, resources and expertise will be targeted where they are most needed, to meet their commitments under the Armed Forces Covenant.